 Claims are an inevitable process on most construction projects – there will be changes and delays.
 Yet some projects seem to have multiple construction project claims and delays.
 A recent study by KPMG found more than 70% of the respondents reported that their projects increased by more than 10%, and 75% experienced delays of more than 10% on their timeline.

 But it isn’t just clients who receive delay and cost claims from their contractors, but also contractors who receive claims from their subcontractors.

 Unfortunately many projects end in lengthy, acrimonious, legal disputes between owners and managing contractors, and between contractors and their subcontractors.
 Frequently there are no winners in these situations – except of course the lawyers.

 The outcome of these variation claims is the inevitable increase in costs and delays in the project completion.
 But there are other impacts which include:

-- The management time taken to put together and argue the variation claims.
-Time which could be better spent elsewhere on the project.
+- The management time is taken to put together and argue the variation claims.
+The time which could be better spent elsewhere on the project.

 - Sometimes legal costs to fight the claims.

 - Frequently the breakdown of the relationship between the contractor and their client, or between the contractor and subcontractor.